sketch-myname/Internal-bot/README.md

 - [`!stats`](#in-the-future): Coming Soon (maybe)

 - **Internal bot automatically deletes messages on the Internal channel  if players writes messages.**

+## Installation

+Download the release file, modify it, enter the appropriate variables, correct channel IDs, role exempt.

+Then turn on cmd and type the command to enable the bot:

+`py -3 Internal-bot.py`: **or smth like that**.

 ## Contact